irv0735/04-Web-APIs-Homework/README.md

 I added a bonus deduction if they fail to enter their initials when prompted.

 After entering their initials, they are sent to a high-score page to see how they stack up.
+Scores are presented in order from highest to lowest.
 An option to start over or reset the score list is available.

 Scores are stored in "local-storage".

+Overall Functionality:
+* 2 HTML pages, 2 Javascript files, 1 CSS file
+* When site is visited, the main page gives an option to view the high scores page or start the quiz
+* Series of 10 questions are presented
+* If a question is answered incorrectly, 10 seconds is deducted from the timer
+* If all questions are answered before time runs out, the player can enter their initials (Penalty of 5 seconds every time they click submit without entering info)
+* Score and initials are saved in local storage and the user is directed to the high score page
+* Option to reset the scores or Try again is presented

+Links:

+Repo -
+"Live Site" -